Meet Alex Caspero

 So, today, I am jumping with joy to introduce you to a brand new program designed to improve your relationship with food and your body.
 For the better part of the year, myself and my two incredible RD colleagues have been hard at work creating our Joyful Eating, Nourished Life program.
 With our collective 22 years of experience, we have developed a six-week program packed with the most effective strategies and tools for making peace with food so you can finally stop stressing and start living!

-Last fall, after an in-depth conversation over mindful eating, the frustration with the current health market and the future, Anne from fANNEtastic Food and Rachael from An Avocado a Day Nutrition and I joined together on a mission.
+Last fall, after an in-depth conversation over mindful eating, the frustration with the current health market and the future, Anne from fANNEtastic Food and I joined together on a mission.
 We knew the power of intuitive eating, the freedom our clients were feeling and wanted to make an impact in a big way.
 We decided that the best way to do this was to create an in-depth program accessible to anyone, anywhere along with a supportive community focused on positive results.

 We did it!
 Enter Joyful Eating, Nourished Life, a step-by-step guide to living your best, positive self.
 It’s so much more than just intuitive eating, which is why we titled it Joyful Eating, Nourished Life.
 We guide you week by week through topics like body confidence, kitchen confidence, emotional eating, stress management and so much more.